SaiAshish-Konchada/The-Insightful-Coder-Blogs-Backup/ckpci7s3x023l2gs19oy9a8tc.md

 %[https://www.youtube.com/channel/UCzNf0liwUzMN6_pixbQlMhQ]

 Jessica at Coder Coder, provides incredible practical tips on Web Development.
-She has a limited number of videos on her channel but has garnered 170k subscribers and 3 million views on her channel.
+She has a limited number of videos on her channel but has garnered 170k subscribers and 3 million views on the channel.
 Surely one to look for.

 ## 10. Corey Schafer

 %[https://www.youtube.com/user/schafer5]

 Corey Schafer is another guy who needs no introduction.
-You'll gain a ton of knowledge on  Python, Git, Development Environments, Terminal Commands, SQL, Programming Terms, JavaScript, Computer Science Fundamentals among others.
+You'll gain a ton of knowledge on  Python, Git, Development Environments, Terminal Commands, SQL, Programming Terms, JavaScript, and Computer Science Fundamentals among others.
 Corey has 776k subscribers and 57 million views on his channel right now.

 ## 11. Wes Bos